Bill to disclose Noem's travel security costs faces backlash

 Howard also found herself the subject of a texted meme that pasted her image alongside Democrats Nancy Pelosi, Chuck Schumer and Kamala Harris.

 Howard called the attempt to associate her with Democrats “ridiculous.”
 It was not clear who originated the meme or text messages.
-The governor’s office declined to comment on the bill.
+The governor’s office declined to comment on the bill and on whether staffers pressured lawmakers on Howard's bill.

 After the attacks, Howard said she received notes of encouragement from people across the state.
 But in the Legislature, she has so far found little support outside of an unlikely alliance between fiscally conservative Republicans and Democrats.